Updated on April 3, 2023

 A human will normally think eating out of the trash is disgusting, but miss a few meals and suddenly it doesn’t matter.
 The same is true of fleas.

 If a cat flea isn’t near a cat, it will seek out the nearest source of blood.
 This often means humans.
-And yes, they can stick around on a human in the hopes they’ll be transported to their preferred food.
+And yes, they can stick around on a human or your bedding in the hopes they’ll be transported to their preferred food.

 Human Flea

-As with other species of flea, the human flea is adapted for the blood of their host and can only gather the proper nutrients for reproduction from that host.
+As with other species, the human flea is adapted for the blood of their host and can only gather the proper nutrients for reproduction from that host.
 However, also like other fleas, the human flea will feed on other critters when humans aren’t available.

-So Can Fleas Live in Human Hair?
+So Do Fleas Live in Human Hair?
 Assembling the Evidence

-When talking about species that are adapted for living and breeding of their host, that flea will tend to spend its entire live on the preferred host.
-However, there are times when the flea becomes dislodged and will feed on a different critter while waiting for a chance to infest their preferred host.
+When talking about species that are adapted for living and breeding on a specific host, that flea will tend to spend its entire live on that preferred host.
+However, there are times when the flea becomes dislodged.
+They’ll feed on a different critter while waiting for a chance to return to their preferred host.

-A hungry flea will bite humans on the legs or feet (unless the human is sitting or laying down), but usually only bite a couple of times before jumping ship.
+A hungry flea will bite humans on the legs or feet (unless the human is sitting or laying down).
+Usually, this is only one or two times before jumping ship.

 Thus, most fleas can hide in human hair, but they will try to leave at the first sign of a more viable host.

-Species other than human fleas are most likely to infer your hair if the infestation in your home is so severe that food is sparse.
-They are also more likely to stick around in your hair if you aren’t grooming regularly.
+These other are most likely to infest your hair if the infestation in your home is so severe that food is sparse.
+They’re also more likely to stick around in your hair if you aren’t grooming regularly.

 Related: How Much Do Flea Exterminators Cost?